vamphlett/blog-new/default/2-First stop-May 11th - Gettysburg, PA.md

 <img src="https://library.wamphlett.net/photos/vamphlett/blog/2/IMG_4426.jpg" />
 </div>

-With the weather and the total wipeout of Sunday trying to fix the electrics, I finally found a nice local RV electrician to get me up and running, sightseeing was off the cards.
+With the weather and the total wipeout of Sunday trying to fix the electrics, I finally found a nice local RV electrician to get me up and running, sightseeing and goat yoga was off the cards.
 Guess  I can read about Gettysburg online.
 Spent the remainder of the very wet week just running errands, working, and organizing the camper a little better, along with a very nice invite to a BBQ at my nice neighbours next door.

 <div class="images small">
 <img src="https://library.wamphlett.net/photos/vamphlett/blog/2/IMG_4499.jpg" />